+U.S. companies must carefully follow all market entry procedures, product registration requirements, and specific labeling guidelines to enter and do business in China successfully.
 China currently requires a registration process with animal testing and a hygiene permit before imported cosmetics can enter the market.
 Obtaining the hygiene permit requires a Chinese legal entity, or for overseas cosmetics manufacturers without representation in China, assistance from a Chinese agency.
-The importer is required to sign a “Letter of Authorization,” confirming that it authorizes a Chinese company to be the registered responsible party in mainland China for its products.
+The foreign company is required to sign a “Letter of Authorization,” confirming that it authorizes a Chinese company to be the registered responsible party in mainland China for its products.

 China has recently softened its animal testing requirement for domestic retail sales and no longer requires the test if the manufacturer’s home country issues a certification of the product quality management system, known as a Good Manufacturing Practices (GMP) certificate.
 The United States does not issue GMPs, meaning this requirement is still de facto imposed on products manufactured by U.S. companies outside of China that are sold at retail establishments within China.

 More information on China’s revised Regulation on the Supervision and Administration of Cosmetics enacted as of January 2021 can be found here.